 (d) Comprehensive Practical Exercises

 Students will participate in a Keystone project in their 4th and 5th semesters by taking Pre-Capstone Project 1 & 2 as mandatory courses.
 Successively, in the 6th and 7th semesters, students will take Capstone Project 1 & 2 or Laboratory Project 1 & 2 according to their career path.

 A capstone is a stone placed at the top of a pyramid, and in modern day terms, it means “the finishing touch”.
 In the Capstone project, a team of 4-5 students applies the knowledge they have obtained in their Pillar-specific Courses to solve a real-life problem faced by a company.
 In addition to faculty members, engineers and researchers from the company presenting the problem will participate in team meetings with the students to provide guidance from their company’s point of view.
 By dealing with issues on the frontlines of engineering, students will acquire practical problem-analyzing and problem-solving skills, as well as teamwork and communication skills.

 The undergraduate program at KUAS is a four-year program.

-To obtain the degree of Bachelor of Engineering from KUAS students must be enrolled at KUAS for a four-year period (eight full semesters of instruction), obtain 128 credits or more from coursework consisting of at least 30 credits from common subjects and 98 credits from specialized subjects, and complete either the capstone project or the laboratory project (depending on future career goals).
+To obtain the degree of Bachelor of Engineering from KUAS students must be enrolled at KUAS for a four-year period (eight full semesters of instruction), obtain 128 credits or more from coursework consisting of at least 30 credits from University-wide Courses and 98 credits from Engineering Courses (Faculty-specialized courses), and complete either the capstone project or the laboratory project (depending on future career goals).